Social Interaction With the Outside World

 Which Method is Best?

 When deciding between public, private, or home school (or various homeschool options), the answer will differ for everyone.
-That's often why parents choose to homeschool.
+That's often why parents choose to homeschool, whether that occurs in a a school building or not.
 They likely have come to the conclusion that not all children have the same educational needs.
 What works for one child may not work for another.
 Education is about providing a child with the best learning opportunities possible.
 For the most information to be gained during learning, a child's individual needs, as well as the available options, should be taken into consideration.

 Note: A special thanks to theBarefoot for asking this question.
 He's a freelance writer and IT expert who writes about a wide range of topics.
 His content subjects include politics, writing, news, relationships, and many more.
 Expect his work to be entertaining, informative, and engaging.